zephyrproject-rtos/zephyr/doc/object/object_basic_fibers.rst

 Scheduling Fibers
 *****************

-The fibers in the Zephyr OS are priority-scheduled.
+The fibers in the Zephyr Kernel are priority-scheduled.
 When several fibers are ready to run, they run in the order of their priority.
 When more than one fiber of the same priority is ready to run, they are ordered by the time that each became runnable.
 Each fiber runs until it is